 Palliative Care for Cancer

-Living with cancer can be a painful experience, both physically and emotionally, for the patient, family, and friends.
+Living with cancer can be a painful experience, both physically and emotionally, for the patient, and their family and friends.
 Palliative care can help ease the pain and improve quality of life.
 Palliative care can be thought of as comfort care.
 It is care given to a person living with a life-threatening disease, like cancer.
 It is given in addition to a patient’s cancer treatment and usually begins from the time a person is diagnosed and lasts throughout the course of the disease.

 The aim of palliative care is not to cure a person from the disease, but rather to provide supportive care to relieve the painful symptoms that a patient may experience during treatment.
 It can also address any psychological and emotional stress.
 The main goals of palliative care are to:

 - Ease pain and other symptoms